Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you or someone else is suddenly experiencing symptoms of transverse myelitis that are rapidly getting worse, call triple zero (000) and ask for an ambulance.
+If you or someone else suddenly has symptoms of transverse myelitis that are quickly getting worse, call triple zero (000) and ask for an ambulance.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.